nosib55/green-earth/README.md

 ## 🌏 Green Earth
-is a clean, mobile-first landing page and mini storefront for planting trees.
+Green Earth is a clean, mobile-first landing page and mini storefront for planting trees.
 Visitors can browse tree types, add selections to a cart, view campaign information and impact stats, and submit a donation/planting form.
 The project is static (no backend required) and intended for fast, easy hosting (e.g., GitHub Pages).

 ## ✨ Features (implemented)